How Bankruptcy Can Help You Have a Fresh Start

 What about student loans?

-If the student loan is guaranteed by the government, or if the debtor declares bankruptcy while still a student or within seven years after graduating, the Order of Discharge does not release the bankrupt from student loan debt.
+If the student loan is guaranteed by the government, or if the debtor declares personal bankruptcy while still a student or within seven years after graduating, the Order of Discharge does not release the bankrupt from student loan debt.

 Are my RRSPs seizable?

 In almost all situations, RRSPs are exempt from seizure.
-In some cases, the contributions made to your RRSP during the 12 months preceding your bankruptcy are seizable.
+In some cases, the contributions made to your RRSP during the 12 months preceding your personal bankruptcy are seizable.

 - Essential goods (furniture, clothing, dishes)